suleee/PongGame/README.md

 The game features two paddles, a ball and balls, the goal is to defeat your opponent by being the first one to gain 10 point, a player gets a point once the opponent misses a ball.
-The game can be played with two human players, or one player against a computer controlled paddle.
+The game can be played with two human players.

 ##Stretch Goal Note
 - Make it prettier.